Lawsuit alleges NCCC leaders retaliated against sexual harassment complainants

 Mistriner was also accused of touching Tomczak and other female employees at the culinary institute.
 However, the suit does not specify when these touching incidents took place, how often they occurred, the number of victims or where on their bodies Mistriner touched them.

-But the suit names another employee who Mistriner allegedly harassed — Sabrina Faso, a student recruiter at NCCC.
-Faso, who is not suing NCCC or Mistriner, did not reply to an email seeking her comment as of press time.
+But the suit names another employee who Mistriner allegedly harassed — a student recruiter at NCCC.
+The student recruiter, who is not suing NCCC or Mistriner, did not reply to an email seeking her comment as of press time.

-Mistriner was accused of commenting on Faso's physical appearance, following her after work and and touching her inappropriately, including at least one occasion when he slapped her buttocks.
+Mistriner was accused of commenting on the student recruiter's physical appearance, following her after work and and touching her inappropriately, including at least one occasion when he slapped her buttocks.

-When Faso protested Mistriner's behavior, the suit claims, he threatened her tenure and her position at the culinary institute.
+When the student recruiter protested Mistriner's behavior, the suit claims, he threatened her tenure and her position at the culinary institute.

 In March 2017, Faso attended a culinary institute event in Hyde Park, New York, and stayed in a hotel room with Brevetti-Runkle.
-Mistriner allegedly asked Faso via text to have drinks in his room.
-Brevetti-Runkle, who was shown the texts by Faso, pounded on Mistriner's door and yelled, "She's not having drinks with you!
+Mistriner allegedly asked the student recruiter via text to have drinks in his room.
+Brevetti-Runkle, who was shown the texts by the student recruiter, pounded on Mistriner's door and yelled, "She's not having drinks with you!
 Do not text her again!"

-Faso did not report Mistriner's behavior, allegedly because he had threatened her tenure.
-Brevetti-Runkle did, reporting Mistriner's harassment of Faso to Robert McKeown, then the director of admissions, twice in 2017.
+The student recruiter did not report Mistriner's behavior, allegedly because he had threatened her tenure.
+Brevetti-Runkle did, reporting Mistriner's harassment to Robert McKeown, then the director of admissions, twice in 2017.

-McKeown allegedly told Mistriner he could do nothing unless Faso herself brought the complaint.
+McKeown allegedly told Mistriner he could do nothing unless the student recruiter herself brought the complaint.

 Retaliation

 Brevetti-Runkle alleged that in summer 2018, she began experiencing "hostility" and a "coolness from her supervisors," as a result of her complaints against Mistriner.
-Still, she reported Mistriner's harassment of Faso to Douglass McNabb, director of admissions for NCCC, this past April, and then made a complaint to NCCC human resources the following month.
+Still, she reported Mistriner's harassment of the student recruiter to Douglass McNabb, director of admissions for NCCC, this past April, and then made a complaint to NCCC human resources the following month.

 Tomczak also reported Mistriner's alleged harassment to NCCC human resources in May.